The Top 10 Travel-Friendly Careers That Support Your Wanderlust

 4. Programmer

-IT careers like programming, coding, and tech support are often remote, allowing you to work anywhere in the world.
-You can also accept tech employment jobs abroad if you’d like to see what it’s like to live in another country for a while.
-Programmers typically make their own hours and choose their clients.
-Programmers can write, test, and troubleshoot code with their systems from anywhere.
-Programming careers can also pay generously to support the traveling lifestyle.
+IT careers like programming, coding, and tech support are often fully remote, which means you can work from anywhere in the world.
+You can also accept tech positions abroad if you want to experience living in another country for a stretch.
+Programmers typically set their own hours and choose their clients.
+Writing, testing, and troubleshooting code only requires a laptop and an internet connection.
+The pay is often generous enough to support a traveling lifestyle comfortably.

 5. Educator

-Everyone needs education; depending on your subject, you can find education work anywhere.
-English or English as a Second Language educators can help anyone worldwide speak English.
-Tutors can also utilize their expertise to help others in any location.
-Remote or virtual tutors can find students to teach via voice and video chat, allowing them to travel anywhere they want.
+Education is needed everywhere, and depending on your subject, you can find work in almost any location.
+English or ESL educators can help students worldwide improve their language skills.
+Tutors can apply their expertise to help learners in any setting.
+Remote and virtual tutors connect with students through voice and video chat, making it possible to teach from wherever you happen to be.

 6. Travel Nurse

 Travel nurses take on temporary nursing assignments in a different city, state, or country from where they live.
-Travel nursing is perfect for nomads, as they can simply move to every location they’re needed and travel often.
-You don’t have to be a nurse specifically to enjoy a traveling, nomadic healthcare career—physicians, dentists, and assistants can also travel for their patients.
-However, the work may be difficult and demanding, reducing the energy for recreational travel.
+Travel nursing is tailor-made for nomads, as each new assignment means a new destination.
+You don’t have to be a nurse specifically to enjoy a traveling healthcare career.
+Physicians, dentists, and medical assistants can also move between locations for their patients.
+The work can be demanding, though, which sometimes leaves less energy for recreational travel on days off.

 7. Flight Attendant